-Auto Multicast - When this option is enabled and the address mode of the AoIP port is set to static, the AoIP transmit multicast IP addresses, shown on the AoIP Streams Web Page, are automatically configured based on the AoIP port IP address.
-If the IP address of the AoIP port is changed, the multicast addresses are updated.
-This simplifies configuration and ensures the multicast addresses are unique on the network.
+Auto Multicast - When this option is enabled and the address mode of the AoIP port is set to static, the AoIP transmit multicast IP address, shown on the AoIP Streams Web Page, is automatically configured based on the AoIP port IP address.
+If the IP address of the AoIP port is changed, the multicast address is updated.
+This simplifies configuration and ensures the multicast address is unique on the network.